Opentrons/opentrons/api/docs/v2/new_modules.rst

 ..
 Note::

     Most of the following code examples use alphanumeric Flex deck slot locations (e.g. ``D1``, ``D2``, etc.).
-If you have an OT-2, replace the Flex deck slot coordinate with its OT-2 equivalent.
+If you have an OT-2 and are using API version 2.14 or earlier, replace the Flex deck slot coordinate with its OT-2 equivalent.
 For example, Flex slot D1 corresponds to slot 1 on an OT-2.
 See :ref:`deck-slots` for more information.

 ************
 Module Setup